Different Types of Roof Covering Materials

 Wood shingles are nothing but a thin timber board around 1 cm thick.
 They are generally rectangular in shape.
 The length and breadth of this board are varying from 30 to 40 cm and 6.5 cm to 25 cm respectively.
 Shingles are not common materials for roof covering as they are liable to decay or crack under the atmospheric effects.
 This type of roof covering material is mostly used in place of tiles or slats where it is available in a wide range.

 5. Asbestos Cement Sheets

-Asbestos cement sheets are another type of roof covering material and are widely used for the sloped roofs.
+Asbestos cement sheets are another type of roof covering material and are widely used for sloped roofs.
 It consists of a mixture of cement and powdered asbestos.
-This mixture finally converted into a thin sheet or tiles and it is well known as asbestos cement sheets or A. C sheets.
-Asbestos cement sheet has several of advantages such as – light in weight, durable, fire-resistant, etc. It is cheap and impervious, and not liable to decay or eaten away by insects.
+This mixture is finally converted into a thin sheet or tiles and it is well known as asbestos cement sheets or A. C sheets.
+Asbestos cement sheet has several advantages such as – being light in weight, durable, fire-resistant, etc. It is cheap and impervious, and not liable to decay or eaten away by insects.
 There are mainly two types of A. C sheets that are available in the market.
 One is the ‘Big six type’ and the other is ‘Trafford’.
 These sheets are available in different lengths varying from 1.5 to 3 m.

 6. Glass Covering